Rival Afghan 'presidents' hold parallel inaugurations | DW | 09.03.2020

 I'll delay mine if you delay yours

-US peace envoy Zalmay Khalilzad was enlisted to asked both sides to delay their inaugurations to reach an agreement, according to local press.
-But both Abdullah and Ghani said that they would only postpone if the other agreed to do so.

-Both inauguration ceremonies had only been delayed by several hours before going ahead on Monday afternoon.
+Khalilzad was enlisted to try to get both sides to delay their inaugurations and reach an agreement, according to local press.
+But both Abdullah and Ghani said had that they would only postpone if the other agreed to do so and the inauguration ceremonies were only pushed back by several hours.

 Earlier on Monday, Abdullah warned that he was in no mood to back down, tweeting: "Our track record of self-denial and compromise should not have given cause to anyone to take us for granted."